PAY RANGE: N22

 This is supervisory correctional work directing and coordinating the safety and security operations of a correctional institution.
 An employee in this class, through subordinate supervisors, directs a large number of correctional personnel and performs a variety of facilitating administrative tasks in support of prison institutional operations.
-Work involves insuring that security activities conform to Prison rules and regulations and court mandates.
+Work involves ensuring that security activities conform to Prison rules and regulations and court mandates.
 Contact with inmates, prison staff, education and social service professionals in the institution, superiors and law enforcement agencies, is significant to the work.
-Incumbents may be designated to work in a variety of roles or specialize in one aspect, such as conducting trainings or internal investigations.
+Incumbents may be designated to work in the capacity of a Shift Commander or work in an assignment area responsible for adjudicating disciplinary hearings for inmates, coordinating inmate intake and placement, supervising the emergency response team, or conducting confidential investigations of employee misconduct.
 Employees in this class assume full responsibility for the institution in the absence of superiors during an assigned shift, holiday and/or weekend duty coverage.
 Work is performed under the direction of a higher level correctional superior and involves conditions which can be only partially controlled.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-Inspects, through subordinate supervisors, the physical and sanitary conditions of the plants; ensures proper functioning of the electronic and mechanical systems and devices in the plants such as surveillance equipment, electronic gates, locks and telephones; ensures the cleanliness of living areas of inmates.
+Inspects, through subordinate supervisors, the physical and sanitary conditions of the facility; tours the facility to ensure all operations are being properly performed; ensures proper functioning of the electronic and mechanical systems and devices in the plants such as surveillance equipment, electronic gates, locks and telephones; ensures the cleanliness of living areas of inmates.

 Conducts, through subordinate supervisors, daily roll call for inmates and periodic search and seizure of contraband; monitors the activities of inmates and prison staff, education and social service professionals working in the institution to ensure the provision of adequate security services; intervenes in any serious situation; deploys and directs correctional staff to quell disturbances when necessary.

-Reviews reports submitted by subordinate supervisors; prepares daily, weekly, monthly or yearly activity reports; prepares subordinates' work schedules, assignments and overtime; prepares performance report for subordinates.
+Reviews reports submitted by subordinate supervisors; prepares daily, weekly, monthly and yearly activity reports and records all activity utilizing the prison statistical software program (CORESTAR); may assist with the preparation of CORESTAR presentations; prepares subordinates' work schedules, assignments and overtime; prepares performance report for subordinates.

-Serves at disciplinary board hearings as the charging officer; serves on the Employee Review Board charged with the responsibility for determining eligibility of candidates for employment; serves on the Administrative Segregation Review Board charged with the responsibility for assessing and evaluating the mental and physical state of inmates kept in special custody.
+Serves on the Employee Review Board charged with the responsibility for determining eligibility of candidates for employment; serves on the Administrative Segregation Review Board charged with the responsibility for assessing and evaluating the mental and physical state of inmates kept in special custody.

 Participates in the classification of newly arrived inmates; directs search and seizure of monies and other materials from newly arrived inmates; determines cells or dormitories to be assigned to inmates based on their crimes, mental or physical conditions; notifies social workers of such arrangements.